-I watched the 1935, Universal picture, Werewolf of London on Svengoolie.
+I watched this 1935, Universal picture, Werewolf of London on Svengoolie.
 This was the first mainstream movie to feature a werewolf.
-The film is directed by Stuart Walker and stars Henry Hull as Wilfred Glendon, a world renowned Botanist turned werewolf.
-Jack Pierce designed the make-up to look like what would come six years later in The Wolf Man, but Henry Hull
+The film is directed by Stuart Walker (American producer and director in theatre and motion pictures) and stars Henry Hull (American character actor, lots of westerns) as Wilfred Glendon, a world-renowned Botanist turned werewolf.
+Jack Pierce designed the make-up to look like what would come six years later in The Wolf Man,

-wanted the character to be recognizable to people after the change.
+but Henry Hull wanted the character to be recognizable to people after the change.
 Pierce did not agree but Hull won out.
-The first werewolf seen is in Tibet (see photo behind rock) where Glendon has gone to find the mariphasa plant (see plant photo) that only
+The first werewolf seen is in Tibet (see photo behind the rock) where Glendon has gone to find the mariphasa plant (see plant photo) that only blooms in moonlight.

-is the number of drunk old ladies and that the werewolf puts on a scarf hat and coat, after transforming, before he goes out to kill.
+A couple of funny things in the movie is the number of drunk old ladies and the werewolf puts on a scarf, hat, and coat, after transforming before he goes out to kill.
 I’ll give this movie 3.75 out of 5 stars.